EDP Renewables SA and Software giant Microsoft have closed on a 1.4GW renewable energy portfolio with a deal to buy wind power for Ohio homes.

 Microsoft is all devoted to bringing new renewable energy sources online to power our data centers – Brian Janous, Microsoft’s general manager of energy

 This isn’t the first attempt that tech companies have been trying to produce clean, usable energy.
-In 2018 several giants had pledged to bring a 100 percent renewable energy goal.
+In 2018 several giants pledged to bring a 100 percent renewable energy goal.
 Having already invested in wind and solar power since 2010, Google wanted to be the first to make a deal to purchase all the electricity from a 114 MW wind farm in Iowa.

-However, such a deal brings Microsoft’s directly-purchased renewables arsenal to almost 1.4GW, said the software group, which is among a clutch of technology giants that has led the way in signing deals with wind and solar projects, often to power datacentres.
+However, such a deal brings Microsoft’s directly-purchased renewables arsenal to almost 1.4GW, said the software group, which is among a clutch of technology giants that have led the way in signing deals with wind and solar projects, often to power datacentres.

-Also, Microsoft has entered into a 15-year deal, in which it will be the single off-taker of the renewable energy that is produced by Wilkinson Solar Energy Center.
+Also, Microsoft has entered into a 15-year deal in which it will be the single off-taker of the renewable energy that is produced by Wilkinson Solar Energy Center.
 Such a facility is anticipated to generate local investment of $20 million and estimated to create approximately 500 jobs in the course of construction.